pinterest/elixir-thrift/README.md

 -----------------|------|---------------
 `:timeout`       | positive integer | The default timeout for reading from, writing to, and connecting to sockets.
 `send_timeout`   | positive integer | The amount of time in milliseconds to wait before sending data fails.
-`retry` | boolean | Whether or not to retry if the server closes the connection (default false).
-If the client detects that the server has closed the connection, the last message will be retried.
-This is helpful when using the client in IEx, or in a situation where the client won't be used for a while, but can result in duplicate messages being sent to the server.
-Due to the subtleties of `gen_tcp`, oneway messages are not retried.

 ##### GenServer Opts
 Name             | Type | Description